 Consumers’ data allows companies to provide better service and development.
 In addition, banks, governments, insurance companies, and venture companies, all rely on data access for investment and partnership decisions.

-In countries, these companies are dedicated to helping, there are a lack data protection regulations and a breach risk.
+In countries, these companies are dedicated to helping, there are a lack of data protection regulations and a breach risk.

 Without protection or a collective data system, it’s nearly impossible to expand solar systems.